MCCreationsOS/Java-Leaderboards/README.md

 You can also use `scoreboard players set @a MCCreations.Leaderboards.Pause 1` to pause the timer, like during a cutscene, and you can use `scoreboard players set @a MCCreations.Leaderboard.Reset 1` to reset the leaderboard for a player.

 ### When Uploading Directly to MCCreations
-If you are submitting your content to MCCreations, simply check "Use Leaderboards" during the submission process and this pack will automatically be added to your creation
+If you are submitting your content to MCCreations, simply check "Use Leaderboards" during the submission process and this pack will automatically be added to your creation.
+You still need to do the setup above, however.

 ### When Using File Hosting or Uploading to Other Sites
 If you plan on uploading your creation to other sites, or want to use a file hosting service like Mediafire instead of uploading directly to MCCreations, you need to perform a few steps to setup this datapack for your use.